Tello drone review: Ryze’s $99 drone that uses DJI and Intel Tech

 If you want to freestyle fly, you’ll either have to use your smartphone or purchase an additional controller, since there isn’t one included.
 I don’t love controlling the drone with my phone — it just feels clunky — but the lack of controller isn’t completely surprising given the drone’s low price tag.

-Ryze recommends using the GameVice controller if you prefer a traditional RC transmitter feel, though I didn’t test this option myself.
+That said, if you prefer a traditional RC transmitter feel, the Tello does work with other third-party joystick-style controllers.
+Ryze recommends using the GameVice controller, though I didn’t test this option myself.

 Tello drone review: final thoughts